1 Year Out: A divided nation lurches toward 2020 election

-WASHINGTON (AP) — One year from Sunday, voters will decide whether to grant President Donald Trump a second term in office, an election that will be a referendum on Trump’s vision for America’s culture and role in the world.
+WASHINGTON (AP) — Just under one year from now, voters will decide whether to grant President Donald Trump a second term in office, an election that will be a referendum on Trump’s vision for America’s culture and role in the world.

 Much is unknown about how the United States and its politics will look on Nov.
 3, 2020.